Paul Csonka: Biography

 In Cuba, Csonka planned and built a place for himself and his siblings.
 He and his third wife, soprano Margarethe "Greta" Menzel, had two children: Margarita and Paul Jr.

 During this period of Csonka's life, he wrote the Concierto de Navidad, the Violin Concerto, and the Cuban Symphony, among others.
 In 1958, when the revolution started in Cuba, the division and occupation of Europe was fresh in Csonka's head and he had no interest in dealing with political upheaval again.
 After being approached by Fidel Castro in 1962 to become National Director of Music, Csonka was quoted, "To work under communism is terrible, but to work with communists is impossible".
 Csonka immediately informed Castro that he had been invited to conduct a concert in Miami, Florida for a weekend and would be returning shortly.

 When asked to conduct a performance for Castro before leaving, Csonka contemplated concealing a pistol under his tuxedo, but, with no knowledge of guns, decided a botched assassination attempt would help no one and a successful one might do no better.
 He took only a small weekend suitcase and a briefcase and again left a life of wealth, with only his music and his personality, to flee again to a foreign country, aged 58.

 Csonka had already spent several semesters as a professor of music at Louisiana State University and had also taught in New York.
 He had built up enough of an international network that upon arriving in Miami, he was offered the role of choral and assistant director of the Miami Opera.
 Soon, he began conducting the Miami Grand Opera, working as a professor of music at Florida Atlantic University and Florida International University, and giving private singing lessons.
 His name was beginning to be recognized in Florida, and he was soon honored with an honorary Doctorate of Musicology from New York University.

 Marcel Prawy said "Paul Csonka could be set down on the moon, and within months they would have an opera company."
 Indeed, within months of his arrival in Miami, he was approached to start an opera company in Palm Beach.
 There, in a surprisingly provincial environment with a bare-bones budget, Csonka managed to build a world-class opera company.
 As one of the many fundraising ventures, he went on the '$100,000 Question' TV show, and won.
 In the early 1970s, he also orchestrated songs for the folk singer, Cat Stevens.

 Csonka hired locals as chorus members and rented costumes from Stivanello.
 He used his charm and connections to bring in top artists such as Beverly Sills, Gian Carlo Menotti, Domingo, Mary Costa, Luciano Pavarotti, Robert Merrill, Anna Moffo, Licia Albanese, Roberta Peters, Barry Morell, Jean Fenn, and Giuseppe Campora.

-During this period that Csonka married his fifth wife, young soprano and journalist Ariane Theslof (author of "The Young Person's Guide to the Opera"), and fathered two more children: Ariana Csonka Kaleta and Johannes.
+During this period, Csonka married his fifth wife, young soprano and journalist Ariane Theslof (author of "The Young Person's Guide to the Opera"), and fathered two more children: Ariana Csonka Kaleta and Johannes.